BU-Spark/CS506-Fall2020-Projects/covid_food_business_team2/README.md

   3. Step by step approach for cleaning data and answering strategic questions

 ### Project Scope

 ### Project Description

-  This project will create a database of restaurants from variable sources to undertand how those businesses have benn impacted bu Coivd-19. qa
+  This project will create a database of restaurants from variable sources to undertand how those businesses have benn impacted bu Coivd-19.

 #### Data souces
+  Google Place API --  name , type, business status, rating, longitude ，latitude， opening_hours Bing
 #### Strategic Question
+  How many resturant
 #### Approach